bgardner/powder/readme.txt

 == Description ==

 Powder is a statement of restraint—a foundation that celebrates simplicity, purpose, and style.
-Through its abundance of patterns, versatile templates, and tailored color palettes, it becomes a canvas for thoughtful expression that adds depth to every design.
+Through its abundance of patterns, versatile templates, and tailored color palettes, it becomes a foundation for expression, created for designers and agencies.

 == Community ==